 MIGNEX - Aligning Migration Management and the Migration-Development Nexus - is a five-year research project (2018-2023) with the core ambition of creating new knowledge on migration, development and policy.
-It is carried out by a consortium of nine partners: The Peace Research Institute Oslo (coordinator), Danube University Krems, the University of Ghana, Koç University, Lahore University of Management Sciences, Maastricht University, ODI, the University of Oxford and Samuel Hall.
+It is carried out by a consortium of nine partners: The Peace Research Institute Oslo (coordinator), Danube University Krems, the University of Ghana, Koç University, Lahore University of Management Sciences, Maastricht University, ODI, the University of Oxford and Samuel Hall

-This work is licensed under the Creative Commons CC BY NC 4.0
+This work is licensed under the Creative Suggested citation: Kasavan, C Commons CC BY NC 4.0 License.
+Azouzi, S. Hagen-Zanker, J. and

-Peace Research Institute Oslo, 2022 ISBN (print) 978-82-343-0285-5 ISBN (online) 978-82-343-0286-2 Suggested citation: Kasavan, C. Azouzi, S. Hagen-Zanker, J. and Murray, H. (2022).
+Peace Research Institute Oslo, 2022 ISBN (print) 978-82-343-0285-5 ISBN (online) 978-82-343-0286-2

+This brief has been slightly modified from an earlier published version to correct for an error in a variable label Suggested citation: Kasavan, C. Azouzi, S. Hagen-Zanker, J. and Murray, H. (2022).
 Migration dynamics in Enfidha, Tunisia.
 MIGNEX Case Study Brief.
 Oslo: Peace Research Institute Oslo.